vinceumo/devNotes/index.md

 ---
 layout: home

 ---
+👋 My name is Vince, I'm lead Front End Developer at [Dam Digital](https://www.damdigital.com/), London, UK.

-DevNotes/TIL (Today I Learnt) is a collection of things I learned around web development.
-This project is inspired by [@charliegerard/dev-notes](https://github.com/charliegerard/dev-notes) repo.
+DevNotes is a collection of notes and posts abouth things I learned around development.

+You can check out my main posts on [dev.to](https://dev.to/vinceumo).

 {% assign counter = 0 %}
 {% for post in site.posts %}
 {% assign counter = counter | plus: 1 %}
 {% endfor %}

 Currently: <b>{{counter}}</b> devNotes.

----
+***